Dr. Kevin Power B.A., M.A. (UCD)Assistant Professor

 Research and Teaching Interests

-Kevin's teaching and research interests are focused on creative writing; 20th and 21st century American literature and film; contemporary Irish literature; and science fiction.
-He teaches on the MPhil in Creative Writing.
+Kevin's teaching and research interests are focused on creative writing; creative writing pedagogy; 20th and 21st century American literature and film; and contemporary Irish literature.
+He teaches on the MPhil in Creative Writing and supervises candidates for the PhD in Literary Practice.

 Dr. Kevin Power